TeslasGhost/CUDA-PyTorch-ReleaseCandidate-Ubuntu16-04/README.md

 <br>

 1. Run `./install-pytorch.sh`
-    * This will take some time to install.
+    * This will take some time to build from source.
 Approximately 10-15 minutes depending on system.

 2. Reset *bashrc* by running `source ~/.bashrc`
 <br>